aleen42/PersonalWiki/projectManagement/time/time.md

 > answer: <strong>*Critical path analysis.*</strong>

-- What is the amount of time an activity can be delayed from its early start without delaying the planned project finish date.
+- What is the amount of time an activity can be delayed from its early start without delaying the planned project finish date?
     - Total slack
     - Backward pass
     - Free float